vagetablechicken/HybridSQL-docs/hybridse/language_guide/udf/Files/udfs_8h.md

 **Description**:

 Used by feature zero, for each string value from specified column of window, split by delimeter and add segment to output list.
 Null values are skipped.

 **Supported Types**:

-* [list_string, list_string]
+* [`list<string>`, `list<string>`]

 ### function fz_window_split_by_key